-New York Center For Foreign Policy Affairs expressed its grave concern regarding the ongoing assaults by Syrian government forces backed by Russia that have been started from February 2019 against densely-populated areas, medical and health facilities and schools in Idlib province, the northwestern corner of Syria.
-As reported, these appalling attacks killed and injured thousands of civilians and led to the displacement of scores of people.
-The situation is exacerbated day after day coincided with the humanitarian organizations’ damage or suspension of their operations in the area.
+The New York Center for Foreign Policy Affairs expressed its grave concern regarding the ongoing assaults by Syrian government forces backed by Russia that began in February 2019 against densely-populated areas, medical and health facilities, and schools in Idlib province, the northwestern corner of Syria.

-As reports indicated, the Syrian government this year of 2019 used notorious barrel bombs in Idlib which are indiscriminate and have a hugely destructive impact on densely populated areas.
-Although these unlawful actions committed before in other Syrian cities like Aleppo and Ghouta, but in Idlib the situation is different, as half of its inhabitants are already displaced from other cities and have no other place to seek refuge to due to restrictions on movement and closed Turkey’s borders to refugees, so they, unfortunately, forced to stay in a conflict zone
+The Syrian government has been using notorious barrel bombs in Idlib for years, which are indiscriminate and have a hugely destructive impact on densely populated areas.
+Although similar unlawful actions were previously committed in other Syrian cities like Aleppo and Ghouta, in Idlib the situation is different.
+Half of its inhabitants are already displaced from other cities and have no other place to seek refuge due to restrictions on movement including a closed Turkish border.

-“The US government should pressure the Syrian regime to stop waging war in civilian areas and to abide by their obligations under international humanitarian law, including not targeting civilians and allowing the work of humanitarian organizations on all occasions,” said NYCFPA in a statement.
+“The U.S. government should pressure the Syrian regime to cease waging war in civilian areas and to abide by its obligations under international humanitarian law, including not targeting civilians and allowing the work of humanitarian organizations under all circumstances,” said NYCFPA in a